 Auxiliary data can be used to impute incom- plete medical records.
 Auxiliary date are addi- tional information available in the form of variables known to be correlated with the missing data of in- terest [30].
 In our data set we find that arterial blood gas oxygen tension is often unavailable for the pre- diction time window, because it was not requested

 by the physicians.
-In this case peripheral oxygen saturation and or or oxygen therapy may be used to impute the peripheral arterial blood oxygen tension [Figure 3].
+In this case peripheral oxygen saturation and or oxygen therapy may be used to impute the peripheral arterial blood oxygen tension [Figure 3].
 This approach avoids the perils associ-

 Figure 3: Incomplete data can hinder outcome prediction, but we can